-Draft Resolution XV.xx on Strengthening national actions for the conservation and restoration of the East Asian-Australasian Flyway
+Draft Resolution XV.xx on Strengthening national actions for the conservation and restoration of Waterbird Flyways

-1. RECALLING that “each Contracting Party shall consider its international responsibilities for the conservation, management and wise use of migratory stocks of waterfowl” in Article 2.6 of the Convention on Wetlands of International Importance especially as Waterfowl Habitat; and that “each Contracting Party shall promote the conservation of wetlands and waterfowl by establishing nature reserves on wetlands” in Article 4.1, and “the Contracting Parties shall endeavour through management to increase waterfowl populations on appropriate wetlands” in Article 4.4; and NOTING that the initial mandate of the Convention addressed migratory waterfowl conservation;
+1. RECALLING that “each Contracting Party shall consider its international responsibilities for the conservation, management and wise use of migratory stocks of waterfowl” in Article 2.6 of the Convention on Wetlands of International Importance especially as Waterfowl Habitat; and that “each Contracting Party shall promote the conservation of wetlands and waterfowl by establishing nature reserves on wetlands” in Article 4.1, and “the Contracting Parties shall endeavour through management to increase waterfowl populations on appropriate wetlands” in Article 4.4; and NOTING that migratory waterfowl and habitat conservation is one of the initial mandates of the Convention;

-2. RECALLING that Recommendation 6.4, Recommendation 7.3 and Resolution VIII.37 promoted conservation of migratory waterbirds in the Asian and Pacific regions and the establishment of the East Asian-Australasian Flyway Partnership (EAAFP) in 2006, which was a World Summit on Sustainable Development Type II Partnership proposed by Japan [and Australia] in page 41 of document Doc.SC31-21 Additional and adopted as a Ramsar Regional Initiative (RRI) by Resolution IX.7 in 2005;

-3. FURTHER RECALLING that Resolution X.22 on Promoting international cooperation for the conservation of waterbird flyways urges Contracting Parties, other governments and relevant organizations urgently to enhance their individual and collective efforts to address the root causes of the continuing decline in waterbird status;
+2. FURTHER RECALLING that Resolution X.22 on Promoting international cooperation for the conservation of waterbird flyways urges Contracting Parties, other governments and relevant organizations to urgently enhance their individual and collective efforts to address the root causes of the continuing decline in the status of waterbirds;

-4. ACKNOWLEDGING that the Republic of Korea has hosted the EAAFP Secretariat since 2009, providing operational support to the Partnership; ALSO ACKNOWLEDGING that the People’s Republic of China has hosted the Science Unit of the EAAFP Secretariat since 2018; NOTING that 11 Meetings of Partners (MOPs) have been held since its establishment; and ALSO EXPRESSING gratitude to the hosts of the MOPs, the Chairs of the Management Committee and their leadership in guiding EAAFP as an RRI;
+3. AWARE that the implementation of a flyway-scale approach is necessary for the conservation and restoration of the populations and habitats of migratory waterbirds, and RECALLING that the enhancement of international cooperation is urged in Resolution X.22;

+4. WELCOMING progress made under the various international and regional flyway frameworks leading the advancement of the conservation of migratory waterbirds such as the Convention on the Conservation of Migratory Species (CMS) and its Flyways Working Group, the African-Eurasian Migratory Waterbird Agreement (AEWA) and the East Asian-Australasian Flyway Partnership (EAAFP), founded in 2006 on the basis of Ramsar Recommendation 6.4, Recommendation 7.3 and Resolution VIII.37 and adopted as a Ramsar Regional Initiative (RRI) by Resolution IX.7 in 2005;

-5. WELCOMES the achievements of all the partners of EAAFP, that populations of some species have been increased, including Siberian cranes, white-naped cranes, black-faced spoonbills, and others; and WELCOMES the fact that the People’s Republic of China and the Republic of Korea have nominated World Natural Heritage Sites in the Yellow Sea ecoregion for migratory waterbirds since 2019, some of which are also Wetlands of International Importance;
+5. WELCOMING the achievements of all Ramsar Contracting Parties in implementing actions for the conservation of migratory waterbirds through the conservation, restoration and wise use of wetlands which has led to the increase of some populations - such as the Siberian Crane and Black-faced Spoonbill - and designation of critical flyway sites such as the World Natural Heritage Sites nominated by the People’s Republic of China and the Republic of Korea in the Yellow Sea ecoregion for migratory waterbirds since 2019, some of which are also Wetlands of International Importance;

-6. DEEPLY CONCERNED that the first Report on Conservation Status on the East Asian-Australasian Flyway (EAAF) done by Wetlands International indicated that of the 159 populations with a known trend, 67 (42%) are decreasing and only 43 (27%) are increasing, with 48 (30%) stable or fluctuating; NOTING that trends could not be assessed for 118 (43%) populations; and FURTHER CONCERNED that 34 (16%) of the EAAFP populations belong to species on the 2021 IUCN Red List of Threatened Species and a further 25 (12%) to Near Threatened species, and that some species are in an extreme situation, such as the spoon-billed sandpiper;

-7. AWARE that the implementation of a flyway-scale approach is an effective solution to conserve and restore the populations and habitats of migratory waterbirds in the EAAF, and RECALLING that the enhancement of international cooperation has been urged in Resolution X.22;
+6. ALSO WELCOMING the advancements of Contracting Parties, non-Contracting Party range states and other organisations to advance the development of national action plans, site networks and other mechanisms to provide essential support to science-based flyway scale conservation through collaboration in monitoring and research at both national and international level;

+7. DEEPLY CONCERNED, despite these efforts, about the continued decline of migratory waterbird populations that the 2024 update to the IUCN Red List of Threatened Species revealed a decline in populations of migratory shorebirds across the globe, including declines of some common global populations of species by more than a third in recent decades as well as accelerated rates of declines;

+8. AWARE that national actions such as national migratory waterbird censuses and wetland habitat inventories, conservation and restoration planning and implementation, national flyway site networking, engagement of national focal points, etc., are the crucial foundation for international flyway conservation; and that efforts need to be made to strengthen national implementation of relevant mandates, particularly in relation to delivery of Resolution X.22.

-8. NOTING that migratory bird flyway conservation, as a large-scale biodiversity conservation action, significantly contributes to the Kunming-Montreal Global Biodiversity Framework and to synergy with the Convention on Migratory Species (CMS);
+9. NOTING that flyway conservation, as a large-scale biodiversity conservation action, significantly contributes to delivery of the Kunming-Montreal Global Biodiversity Framework across various targets including delivering enhanced connectivity, as well as to synergy with the Convention on Migratory Species (CMS) and other relevant MEAs;